efimd/docker-elk/README.md

 ```

 This will store Elasticsearch data inside `/path/to/storage`.

+make sure the data folder permissions are 775 and owner *efim*

 > :information_source: (Linux users) Beware that the Elasticsearch process runs as the [unprivileged `elasticsearch`
 user][esuser] is used within the Elasticsearch image, therefore the mounted data directory must be writable by the uid